 Occasionally, a specific program needs to be kept in working order for an extended amount of time after development has been completed.
-This is often the case, especially for scientific applications, that software is written for a very specific purpose and then archived.
-If we want to ensure that the software will still work ten years later, then it is preferrable to tie the application to a very specific version of pyqtgraph and avoid importing the system-installed version of pyqtgraph, which may be much newer (and potentially incompatible).
-This is especially the case when the application requires site-specific modifications to the pyqtgraph package which may not be present in the main releases.
+This is often the case for single-purpose scientific applications.
+If we want to ensure that the software will still work ten years later, then it is preferable to tie it to a very specific version of pyqtgraph and avoid importing the system-installed version, which may be much newer and potentially incompatible.
+This is especially true when the application requires site-specific modifications to the pyqtgraph package.

-The basic approach is to clone the repository into the appropriate location in your package.
-When you import pyqtgraph from within your package, be sure to use the full name to avoid importing any system-installed pyqtgraph packages.
+The basic approach is to clone the repository into the appropriate location in your project.
+When you import pyqtgraph, be sure to use the full name to avoid importing any system-installed pyqtgraph packages.
 For example, imagine a simple project has the following structure:

 my_project/ __init__.py plotting.py """Plotting functions used by this package""" import pyqtgraph as pg def my_plot_function(*data): pg.plot(*data)

-To embed a specific version of pyqtgraph, we would clone the pyqtgraph-core repository inside the project, with a directory name that distinguishes it from a system-wide installation:
+To embed a specific version of pyqtgraph, we would clone the pyqtgraph repository inside the project, with a directory name that distinguishes it from a system-wide installation:

 Then adjust the import statements accordingly:

-my_project/ __init__.py pyqtgraph/ plotting.py """Plotting functions used by this package""" import my_project.pyqtgraph as pg # be sure to use the local subpackage # rather than any globally-installed # versions. def my_plot_function(*data): pg.plot(*data)
+my_project/ __init__.py local_pyqtgraph/ plotting.py """Plotting functions used by this package""" import local_pyqtgraph.pyqtgraph as pg # be sure to use the local subpackage # rather than any globally-installed # version. def my_plot_function(*data): pg.plot(*data)

-git checkout pyqtgraph-core-x.x.x to select a specific version of the repository, or use
+git checkout pyqtgraph-x.x.x to select a specific library version from the repository, or use

 For projects that already use git for code control, it is also possible to include pyqtgraph as a git subtree within your own repository.
 The major advantage to this approach is that, in addition to being able to pull pyqtgraph updates from the upstream repository, it is also possible to commit your local pyqtgraph changes into the project repository and push those changes upstream:

-my_project$ git remote add pyqtgraph-core https://github.com/pyqtgraph/pyqtgraph-core.git my_project$ git fetch pyqtgraph-core my_project$ git merge -s ours --no-commit pyqtgraph-core/core my_project$ mkdir pyqtgraph my_project$ git read-tree -u --prefix=pyqtgraph/ pyqtgraph-core/core my_project$ git commit -m "Added pyqtgraph to project repository"
+my_project$ git remote add pyqtgraph https://github.com/pyqtgraph/pyqtgraph.git my_project$ git fetch pyqtgraph my_project$ git merge -s ours --allow-unrelated-histories --no-commit pyqtgraph/master my_project$ mkdir local_pyqtgraph my_project$ git read-tree -u --prefix=local_pyqtgraph/ pyqtgraph/master my_project$ git commit -m "Added pyqtgraph to project repository"

 git subtree documentation for more information.